Manchester–Boston Regional Airport: Current service

 The airport administration hired a new airport director in 2018 to help it bring back passengers to Manchester, as well as to help bring in new airlines and destinations.
 Subsequent years have seen many changes in service at the airport.

 In 2019, American Airlines announced service to Chicago O'Hare after United discontinued its O'Hare service.
 United announced service to Washington-Dulles instead of Newark in March 2019, but ended it on January 4, 2022.

 In November 2020, Delta Air Lines announced that they would discontinue service to MHT.

 On February 9, 2021, Aeroterm announced that it would develop a new cargo facility at the airport.

 On June 16, 2021, Spirit Airlines announced it would be starting service to four Florida cities in October; it later announced that seasonal service to Myrtle Beach would start April 2022.
 Spirit was the first new airline to begin service at Manchester-Boston since Air Canada in 2004.
 However, in 2024 the airline discontinued all MHT service.

 In November 2022, Amazon Air, operated by Atlas Air, began service from Cincinnati/Northern Kentucky International Airport using Boeing 767 aircraft; current operations now include a flight from Perot Field Fort Worth Alliance Airport, which then continues to Cincinnati/Northern Kentucky International Airport.

 On March 15, 2023 Avelo Airlines announced nonstop service to Raleigh–Durham International Airport twice weekly, utilizing the Boeing 737-800.
 Later on February 15, 2024, Avelo Airlines announced a new route to Greenville/Spartanburg.

 On February 20, 2024, Sun Country Airlines announced seasonal, once a week service to Minneapolis-Saint Paul, Minnesota.

 On February 27, 2024, Breeze Airways announced their intention to serve the airport to three cities, with the first two to Orlando and Charleston beginning on June 14, 2024, and Fort Myers beginning later in October.
 Breeze also offers a one-stop "BreezeThru" service to Tampa via Charleston, South Carolina.

 On July 24, 2024, JetBlue announced that they were beginning service out of Manchester-Boston Regional Airport starting in 2025.
 JetBlue said it will offer daily service to Orlando, Florida, three times weekly service to Fort Myers, Florida and four times weekly service to Fort Lauderdale, Florida starting in January 2025.

+As of January 5, 2026, Avelo Airlines has paused operations to the airport.